davidmertenjones/ist-303-team-kanto-project/README.md

 ### <ins>Milestone 2</ins>
 The user stories for Milestone 2.0 are broken into tasks, with team members assigned and set milestone targets for each iteration.

-4. As a user (patient, provider, or administrator), I want the option to create an account so that I can access features and role-specific tools.
+4. As an IT administrator or application support team member, I want the ability to create and manage user accounts and assign role-specific access to services, configurations, settings, and tools so that users have the appropriate permissions.
     * UI/UX design and review (2 days) – Jennifer, Eva, Aishwarya
     * Login option
     * App development (7 days) – Aashish, David